 Section 194(1) of TULCRA states that an employer who fails to give notice to the secretary of state in accordance with section 193 commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale.
 It further notes in s193(3) that “where an offence under this section committed by a body corporate is proved to have been committed with the consent or connivance of, or to be attributable to neglect on the part of, any director, manager, secretary or other similar officer of the body corporate, or any person purporting to act in any such capacity, he as well as the body corporate is guilty of the offence and liable to be proceeded against and punished accordingly”.

-Also of note is s193(7) TULCRA which states if there are special circumstances rendering it not reasonably practicable for the employer to comply requirements of subsections s193, he shall take all such steps towards compliance with that requirement as are reasonably practicable in the circumstances.
+Also of note is s193(7) TULCRA which states if there are special circumstances rendering it not reasonably practicable for the employer to comply with the requirements of subsections s193, he shall take all such steps towards compliance with that requirement as are reasonably practicable in the circumstances.

 The main arguments